tresorsawasawa/Solidarity-Up/README.md

 ---------------------- | ------------------------------
 ![Mobile_screenshot](./images/Mobile.png) | ![DEsktop_screenshot](./images/Desktop.png)

-> Solidarity Up is a web page of simple facts that would be better to be practiced in the aim of making our world better.
+> "Solidarity Up!" is a web page of simple facts which can be better to be practiced in our everyday life to make our world better.

 > These are objectives of the project:
 - Make people aware of helping others